-Essay I is easy to grade because there is not a single statement in it that has anything to do with the question, is factually correct, or even makes any sense.
+Essay I is easy to grade because there is not a single statement in it which has anything to do with the question, is factually correct, or even makes any sense.
 It receives an F only because we don't use any letters that actually go lower.
-It is, in a word, dreadful!
+It is, in a word, horrid!

 Essay II - This one is also a poor attempt, though not as irredeemably awful as Essay I. It is longer because the writer appears to have employed the "beating around the bush" system.
-The only problem is that the student had so little knowledge of the subject that she had VERY little bush to beat around.